How Much Can I Borrow Calculator

 • Click calculate and you’ll instantly see how much you may be able to borrow on a mortgage.

 However, while this gives you an estimate, the exact amount a lender will lend you will depend on other factors like your outgoings.
-So your next step should be to speak to a fee-free mortgage broker for tailored advice.
+So your next step should be to speak to a mortgage broker for tailored advice.

 What factors affect how much I can borrow?